semgrep/semgrep-network-broker/README.md

 - Run `make build` to generate the `semgrep-network-broker` binary
 - Run `make docker` to generate a docker image
-- Docker images are also published to ghcr.io/returntocorp/semgrep-network-broker
+- Docker images are also published to [ghcr.io/returntocorp/semgrep-network-broker](https://github.com/returntocorp/semgrep-network-broker/pkgs/container/semgrep-network-broker)

+### Keypairs

+The broker requires a Wireguard keypair in order to establish a secure connection.

+- `semgrep-network-broker genkey` generates a random private key in base64 and prints it to stdout
+- `semgrep-network-broker pubkey` reads a base64 private key from stdin and prints the corresponding base64 public key to stdout

+Your public key is safe to share. _Do not_ share your private key with anyone (including r2c).

 ### Configuration

-r2c will provide a configuration file tailored to your Semgrep deployment.
+r2c will help you create a configuration file tailored to your Semgrep deployment.

 **Do not** alter the `wireguard` and `heartbeat` sections.

 **Do not** share the value of `inbound.wireguard.privateKey`.
+This is your organization's private key.
 Reach out to r2c on Slack if you need to rotate your Wireguard keys.

 Example:
 ```yaml